gher-uliege/DIVA/README.md

 [![DOI](https://zenodo.org/badge/80114691.svg)](https://zenodo.org/badge/latestdoi/80114691)

-IMPORTANT: this original DIVA version will remain available but not further developped.
-For new features you should switch to the generalization in N-dimensions https://github.com/gher-ulg/DIVAnd.jl using a very modern progamming language Julia.
+<span style="color:red">IMPORTANT:</span> this original DIVA version will remain available but not further developped.
+For new features you should switch to the generalization in N-dimensions https://github.com/gher-ulg/DIVAnd.jl using a very modern progamming language: Julia.

 # DIVA (Data-Interpolating Variational Analysis)